Audit, Oversight and Investigations (AOI) Division

 Policy and Government (P&G) Division

-The P&G Division oversees the OIG’s policy, healthcare and legislative initiatives.
-We carry out the legislature’s annual mandate for the OIG to study and review the Massachusetts Medicaid and Health Safety Net programs.
+The P&G Division oversees the OIG’s policy and legislative initiatives, advocating for oversight policies based on the OIG’s evaluations and investigations.
 We also review state and local agencies to find areas that may be at risk for fraud, waste and abuse and identify ways to improve them.